swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

   A combined AnnData object will created in your history.

+## Run Cell QC

+### Launch workflow

-**Step 6.** Next, run the **scRNAseq Cell QC** workflow on your combined AnnData object.
+Next, run the **scRNAseq Cell QC** workflow on your combined AnnData object.
 This workflow plots some basic cell-level QC thresholds, and applies the QC thresholds to produce a filtered AnnData object.

-Configure thresholds as appropriate.
+There are a number of QC thresholds, and it is very likely they'll will need to be tuned.
+The defaults are a starting point, but note that there is no ideal threshold for minimum counts and genes per cell - thresholds vary wildly between technologies and experiment.

+* **Mitochondrial Prefix**: Prefix on mitochondrial gene names.
+Default MT- typical for human, mt- for mouse.
+Using the wrong form will results in plotting errors - check your gene names if this occurs.
+If mitochondrial genes are not prefixed, mitochondrial flagging, plotting and filtering steps will need to be removed - else they'll generated errors.
+* **Min Count Per Cell**: Cells with fewer than this number of total counts will be removed.
+Check your QC plots to make sure your thresholds are reasonable!
+* **Min Genes Per Cell**: Cells with fewer than this many distinct genes observed will be removed.
+Again, check your QC plots to make sure your thresholds are reasonable!
+* **MaxMTpc** : Cells with more than this percentage of counts coming from mitochondrial genes will be removed.
+Generally high MT-content cells are uninteresting, but again, the threshold can differ between experiments.

 {% include image.html file="/screen_cellQC_launch.png" alt="cell QC_launch" max-width="800px" %}

-**Step 7.** Once it finishes running, view the report (Go to User menu > Invocations to find it).
+### Inspect results

+Once your workflow has had time to run (minutes to hours), return to galaxy and look up its 'invocation'.
+Each workflow run is an invocation.

+_Data Menu > Workflow Invocations_

+This brings up the history of workflow invocations, and their reports.
+Click the left arrow to expand the relevant workflow run, and the 'view report' button will bring up the workflow report.

+{% include image.html file="/screen_invocations.png" alt="workflow invocations screen" max-width="500px" %}

+This **Cell QC** workflow report shows the cell level QC plots.
+An [(example)](https://usegalaxy.org.au/u/s.williams/p/invocation-report-ede7b160ea86b66e).

 You’ll notice you can see each sample plotted separately in the QC plots.
-You may elect to rerun with tweaked thresholds (e.g. higher minimum counts threshold) once you've seen this output.
+You can now elect to rerun this workflow with tweaked thresholds (e.g. higher minimum counts threshold) once you've seen this output.

 {% include image.html file="/cell_qc_plot.png" alt="Cell qc quality plot" max-width="500px" %}

+## Run QC to Basic processing

+### Launch workflow

-**Step 8.** If you are happy with the filtering thresholds, you can launch the next workflow, **scRNAseq QC to Basic Processing** to do some routine single cell calculations.
-It only asks for the filtered AnnData Object (typically the last AnnData in you history, which may be named something like 'scanpy scrublet on data x')
+If you are happy with the filtering thresholds, you can launch the next workflow, **scRNAseq QC to Basic Processing** to do some routine single cell calculations.
+It only asks for the filtered AnnData Object (typically the last AnnData in you history, which may be named something like 'scanpy scrublet on data x').
+This takes a few minutes to hours to run.

 {% include image.html file="/screen_qc_to_basic_processing_launch.png" alt="launch basic processing" max-width="800px" %}

-**Step 9.** This takes a few minutes to run.
-Once finished, return to the invocations page to see the QC to Basic Processing report, as per the single sample workflow.
+### Inspect results

+Once again, after your workflow has finished, return to galaxy and look up its 'invocation'.

+_Data Menu > Workflow Invocations_

+The **QC to Basic Processing** workflow report shows the subsequent UMAP, clustering and marker information.
+Includes links to download the processed AnnData object for downstream work. [(example)](https://usegalaxy.org.au/u/s.williams/p/invocation-report-21aa7559fbcd167e).

+The resultant AnnData object contains this UMAP and clustering analysis.

-  The first umap now shows the different samples that make up the data.
+E.g. The first umap in the report shows the different samples that make up the data.

   {% include image.html file="/umap_by_sample.png" alt="UMAP coloured by sample" max-width="500px" %}

 # Next steps